jtl-software/connector-documentation/faq/technical.rst

 **What is the config.json file located in the config folder?**

 This file can be used to define configurations you want to access during the sync progress.
-The config is passed to the connector.php via the initialize method wich can then be passed further down using the DI container.
+The config is passed to the Connector object via the initialize method.

-A predefined key is ``log`` which cam be used to define a logging level and directory.
+**How can I overwrite model values without changing connector code?**

+Please see :ref:`plugins <plugins-introduction>` guide to see how to extend functionality of connector.

 **What should be done if an error occurs?**